vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/concourse-gs.md

 * **Set aside 15-20 minutes**: Roughly the time it will take to run through this guide.

 ## Setting up
 To make the installation and configuration of Concourse CI and its pipelines a little easier, a GitHub repo is provided here along with some helpful files.
-Download it, then cd into that directory.
-In this guide, commands will assume this as your pwd unless otherwise noted.
+Download it, then `cd` into that directory.
+In this guide, commands will assume this as your working directory unless otherwise noted.
 ```
 git clone https://github.com/anthonyvetter/concourse-getting-started.git && cd concourse-getting-started
 ```